Pittsburgh Steelers: Bill Cowher years (1992–2006)

-Mike Tomlin years (2007-present)
+Mike Tomlin years (2007–present)

 On January 7, 2007, Cowher resigned from coaching the Steelers, citing a need to spend more time with his family.
 He did not use the term "retire", leaving open a possible return to the NFL as coach of another team.
 A three-man committee consisting of Art Rooney II, Dan Rooney, and Kevin Colbert was set up to conduct interviews for the head coaching vacancy.
 On January 22, 2007, Minnesota Vikings defensive coordinator Mike Tomlin was announced as Cowher's successor as head coach.
 Tomlin is the first African-American to be named head coach of the team in its 75-year history.
-Tomlin became the third consecutive Steelers Head Coach to go to the Super Bowl, equaling the Dallas Cowboys (Tom Landry, Jimmy Johnson and Barry Switzer) in this achievement.
-He was named the Motorola 2008 Coach of the Year.
+In his first season, he led the Steelers to a 10–6 record and AFC North title.
+The team fell to the Jacksonville Jaguars 31–29 in the Wild Card Round to end the season.
+The following year, he led the Steelers to a 12–4 mark and a division title.
+With wins over the San Diego Chargers in the Divisional Round and the Baltimore Ravens in the AFC Championship, Tomlin became the third consecutive Steelers Head Coach to go to the Super Bowl, equaling the Dallas Cowboys (Tom Landry, Jimmy Johnson and Barry Switzer) in this achievement.
 On February 1, 2009, Tomlin led the Steelers to their second Super Bowl of this decade, and went on to win 27–23 against the Arizona Cardinals.
 At age 36, he was the youngest head coach to ever win the Super Bowl, and he is only the second African-American coach to ever win the Super Bowl (Tony Dungy was the first).
-The 2010 season made Tomlin the only coach to reach the Super Bowl twice before the age of 40 as he took the team to Super Bowl XLV on February 6, 2011.
+In their title defense, the Steelers went 9–7 and missed the postseason in the 2009 season.
+In the 2010 season, Tomlin led the team to a 12–4 record and an AFC North title.
+The team defeated the Baltimore Ravens in the Divisional Round and the New York Jets in the AFC Championship.
+Tomlin became the only coach to reach the Super Bowl twice before the age of 40 as he took the team to Super Bowl XLV on February 6, 2011.
 However, the Steelers were defeated by the Green Bay Packers, 31–25.
-The Steelers recorded their 400th victory in 2012 after defeating the Washington Redskins.